UK Factors-FTSE seen opening slightly lower

-LONDON, Oct 26 (Reuters) - Britain’s FTSE 100 index is seen opening down by 12-18 points, or 0.2-0.3 percent lower on Monday, according to financial bookmakers.
+LONDON, Nov 12 (Reuters) - Britain’s FTSE 100 index is seen opening down by 9-12 points, or 0.1-0.2 percent lower, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 TODAY‘S UK PAPERS